RickZhe/find-close-meteorites/README.md

     pip3 install pipenv

 ## Package Requirement in pipenv
-Install pipenv to have exact match package to run this script.
+    Install pipenv to have exact match package to run this script. pip3 install pipenv

+## Set the current pipenv to python3.7
-    pip3 install pipenv
+    pipenv --three

 ## run the script to see if any error generate and install the required package in pipenv